LisKorzun/react---technical-assignments/extra-materials/react-pitfalls-and-best-practices.md

 This is convenient when components are relatively small or tightly related to each other.
 If this file gets crowded, you can always move it to a separate file.

+**⛓ When a child component needs some data from a parent, pass it by props instead of nesting definitions.**
     <div align='right'>
         <a href="https://react.dev/learn/your-first-component#nesting-and-organizing-components">
             <sup><b>React Docs ❱❱❱</b></sup>